 Mark your calendar!
 The Network is excited to launch our Friday Forums with weekly programming every Friday at 1:00 PM in September and October.
-See our upcoming forums below.
+See our upcoming forums and past forum recordings below.

 Upcoming Friday Forums

 Bystander Intervention to Stop Police Sponsored Violence and Anti-Black Harassment